ursakacar/scribbles/README.md

 ## 🐛 testing-notes subfolder

-The main subfolder at the moment, containing sn unofficial collection of testing notes I've accumulated over time and only make sense to me and two other people from my team.
-They are not official testing notes, or anything formal like that, just stuff I've put online for safekeeping and easier sharing with teammates.
+The only subfolder at the moment, containing an unofficial collection of testing notes I've accumulated over time and only make sense to me and two other people from my team.
+Those are not official testing notes, or anything formal like that, just stuff I've put online for safekeeping and easier sharing with teammates.

 📜 Scripts here: https://github.com/ursakacar/scripts-and-scraps